VERIFY BEFORE RELYING

 Do not compare yourself to other test takers.
 The person next to you at Pearson VUE may be taking their fourth attempt.
 The person who "passed easily" on Reddit may have studied for 8 weeks with a private tutor.
 Your preparation is your preparation.
 The practice exam score from Day 4 is the data point that matters, not anyone else's story.

-The Readiness Check
+The Readiness Gate

 Frequently Asked Questions